nitin-kumar-sde/High-Level-Design/README.md

 # 🔍 What is HLD?

-High-Level Design (HLD) defines the overall architecture and structure of the system — like viewing the system from 10,000 feet above.
-It focuses on how different subsystems and services interact to achieve business goals, without delving into class-level implementation.
+**High-Level Design (HLD)** defines the overall architecture and structure of the software system — like viewing the system from 10,000 feet above.
+It focuses on how different subsystems and services interact with each other to achieve business goals.

 A well-thought HLD ensures your system is scalable, resilient, maintainable, and easy to evolve.